Skip to main content

 How is prayer handled?

-Our times of prayer hold the expressed purpose of showing God our adoration as well as prayers of blessings and encouragement over all represented churches.
-During prayer, you will not hear mini-sermons, a presidential candidate endorsement, or any divisive dogmatic beliefs being espoused.
-Our goal is to bring glory to God by exalting Him.
-Because loving God and loving others are inseparable, we also dedicate some time to communal prayer in small groups as an exercise in loving and caring for each other.
+Our times of prayer are intentionally centered on showing God our adoration, along with prayers of blessing and encouragement for all the churches represented.
+During these moments, you will not hear mini-sermons, political endorsements, or the promotion of divisive or dogmatic beliefs.
+Our desire is simply to bring glory to God by lifting Him up.
+Because loving God and loving others are inseparable, we also set aside time for communal prayer in small groups as a way to lovingly care for and support one another.

 Is there a time for fellowship?